 Prior to moving to Chicago, Hurst won two teaching awards while a graduate student at the University of Michigan.
 Additionally, in both 2008 and 2010, the MBAs selected him as the recipient of the Emory Williams Award for Outstanding MBA Teaching.
 In 2013, he was voted the Faculty Excellence Award by the MBAs in the evening and weekend program for his exceptional commitment to teaching.

 Hurst is a member of the Economic Fluctuations Group, Aging Group, and Public Economics Group at the National Bureau of Economic Research.
-He is currently serving or has served as an Associate Editor for the Quarterly Journal of Economics, the American Economic Journal: Macroeconomics, and the Journal of Monetary Economics.
-Additionally, he has served as a consultant to the Federal Reserve Bank of Chicago.
+He is currently serving as the editor of the Journal of Political Economy.
+Additionally, he serves as a consultant to the Federal Reserve Bank of Chicago.

 Hurst earned a bachelor's degree in economics and finance from Clarkson University in 1993.
 He received a master's degree in economics in 1995 and a PhD in economics in 1999 from the University of Michigan.
 He joined the Chicago Booth faculty in 1999.